soderluk/nirimgr/README.md

 }
 ```

+- Added in v0.2.0: Rule type - The new rule type defines if the rule should apply to a window or a workspace.

 The rules are the same as the `window-rule` in Niri configuration.
-Match the window on a given title or app-id.
+Currently we only match the window on a given title or app-id.
 Then specify which action you want to do with the matched window.
 In the example above, the gnome calculator
 is matched, then we move the calculator window to floating, move the floating window to a specified x and y coordinate,
 set the window width and height to a fixed amount.

+In addition to the window matching, we can match workspaces.
+The workspaces matches on a given name or output.
+The actions are performed
+on the matched workspace.

 Each action needs to be a separate action.
 The actions are applied sequentially on the window.

 The actions you can use can be found in the [niri ipc documentation](https://yalter.github.io/niri/niri_ipc/enum.Action.html)

-_NOTE_: Currently only `WindowsChanged`, `WindowOpenedOrChanged` and `WindowClosed` events are watched.
+_NOTE_: Currently only `WindowsChanged`, `WindowOpenedOrChanged` and `WindowClosed` window events are watched.
+For workspaces, the
+`WorkspacesChanged` event is watched.

 Please feel free to open a PR if you have other thoughts what we could do with nirimgr.